SyedNajeebAhmed/mono-repo-with-github-actions/packaging-demo/README.md

-packaging and publishing module to aws code-artifact repo
+packaging using poetry and publishing module to aws code-artifact repo